 Your payoff amount is not simply your remaining balance.
 It also includes any interest that has accrued up to the payoff date.
 Because interest accrues daily, the exact payoff amount changes from one day to the next, so it is important to get a current quote before sending payment.

 You can get your exact payoff amount by calling us at (855) 562-4820 or by logging into your account at accountinfo.com.
 Make sure to request a payoff quote with a specific target date so the calculation is accurate.
+For example, if you plan to pay off on the 15th of next month, tell us that date and the quote will reflect the exact amount due on that day.

 The Best of Both Worlds